-Triaxial compression tests with constant confining pressure, containing the complete loading response beyond compressive failure, so called post-failure tests, were carried out on 4 water saturated specimens of intact rock from borehole KFM07A in Forsmark.
-The cylindrical specimens were taken from drill cores at one depth level ranging between 356-358 m borehole length.
-The sampled rock type was medium-grained granite.
-The elastic properties, represented by Young's modulus and the Poisson ratio, and the compressive strength were deduced from these tests.
+Triaxial compression tests with constant confining pressure, containing the complete loading response beyond compressive failure, so called post-failure tests, were carried out on 5 water saturated specimens of intact rock from borehole KFM09A in Forsmark.
+The cylindrical specimens were taken from drill cores at depth levels ranging between 481-597 m borehole length.
+The sampled rock types were pegmatitic granite (481-566 m) and metamorphic granodiorite (596-597 m).
+The elastic properties, represented by the Young's modulus and the Poisson ratio, and the compressive strength were deduced from these tests.
 The wet density of the specimens was determined prior to the mechanical tests.
 The specimens were photographed before and after the mechanical testing.

-The measured densities for the water saturated specimens were in the range 2,650-2,660 kg/m3, which yields a mean value of 2,658 kg/m3.
-Three confining pressure levels were used, 5, 10 and 20 MPa, and the peak values of the axial compressive stress were in the range 228.9-324.6 MPa.
-The elastic parameters were determined at a load corresponding to 50% of the failure load, and it was found that Young's modulus was in the range 66.1-73.3 GPa with a mean value of 69.9 GPa, and the Poisson ratio was in the range 0.17-0.20 with a mean value of 0.18.
+The measured density for the water saturated specimens was in the range 2,630-2,690 kg/m3 with a mean value of 2,658 kg/m3.
+Three confining pressure levels were used, 5, 10 and 20 MPa, and the peak values of the axial compressive stress were in the range 314.6-461.7 MPa.
+The elastic parameters were determined at a load corresponding to 50% of the failure load and it was found that Young's modulus was in the range 67.7-77.1 GPa with a mean value of 71.2 GPa and the Poisson ratio was in the range of 0.17-0.25 with a mean value of 0.23.
 It was seen from the mechanical tests that the material in the specimens responded in a brittle way.